 But Benoit said an expanded shop will also enable the company to offer a separate line of products that it designs and manufactures for retail sale.

-One of A10’s bestsellers are its tailor-made firepits — customized with everything from nature scenes to your favourite hockey logo — which have, in some cases, opened the door to opportunities for additional contracts.
+Some of A10’s bestsellers are its tailor-made firepits — customized with everything from nature scenes to your favourite hockey logo — which have, in some cases, opened the door to opportunities for additional contracts.

 “We’ve done millions of dollars (in business) with some customers that started with a firepit,” Benoit said.